czlowiek488/OdinBasePack/README.md

 Be aware that event-loop implementation is naive and may not meet more sophisticated requirements.

-This implementation contains many shortcuts that make implementation simple but as performant as it could be.
+This implementation contains many shortcuts that make implementation simple but makes sacrifices in other areas like performance.

 ## Architecture